pastelprospects/cassett/content/pages/about.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: A therapeutic audio-visual experience
+    subtitle: An audio-visual journaling experience
     text: >
       A memoir is meant to be personal.
 Your expression of self is meant to be limitless.
 Pairing both of these concepts together, Cassett promises a